bobheadxi/bobheadxi.github.io/content/_posts/2022-4-10-extending-search.md

       7([ComputeExcludedRepos])
 ```

+[^timeout]: By default, Sourcegraph search is limited to optimize for fast results.
+This extensiveness of a search is configurable through the `count:` and `timeout:`, as well as a special `count:all` mode, as described in our documentation: [Exhaustive search](https://docs.sourcegraph.com/code_search/how-to/exhaustive)!

 The typical example here is a search job that reaches out to our [Zoekt backends](https://github.com/sourcegraph/zoekt).
 A `Job` could also combine multiple search jobs, such as to [run a set of jobs in parallel](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@73a484e/-/blob/internal/search/job/combinators.go?L104-121) or to [prioritise results from certain jobs before others](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@73a484e/-/blob/internal/search/job/combinators.go?L38-81).

-The evaluated search job varies based on your search query - an exhaustive commit search (`foo type:commit count:all`) will create the following job instead, with a longer timeout and higher limit:
+The evaluated search job varies based on your search query - an [exhaustive](https://docs.sourcegraph.com/code_search/how-to/exhaustive) commit search (`foo type:commit count:all`) will create the following job instead, with a longer timeout and higher limit:

 ```mermaid
 flowchart TB